Security Services for the IoT

 Enrollment

-You can only sign up for SSI through OSIRIS, we do not accept registrations via email or other channels.
 We urge you to scan SSI’s list of papers before you sign up, so you know what to expect.

 Lectures

 SSI is an overview course (see Background).
 This means that SSI lectures will introduce you to a wide range of IoT security topics, such as botnets and security systems for edge networks.
 Each SSI lecture focuses on discussing two papers (see Schedule).
-The lectures are on-campus only at the UT.
-Remote participation is not possible due to the interactive nature of SSI lectures.
-Please refer to the schedule for the lecture rooms.

-During the lecture, your teachers will present a few slides that summarize the two papers and include a few questions.
+The goal of the lectures is to able you to learn from each other and from your teachers so as to be better prepared for the written exam (see Assessment).
+At each lecture, your teachers will present a few slides that summarize the two papers of that lecture, including a few questions.
 We will review the answers together and allow for ample time for discussion.
-For each paper, your teachers will appoint a student at random to share their opinion on the paper, for example on relations to previously discussed papers, the pros/cons of the solution, or its limitations.
+Your teachers might ask one of you at random to share their opinion on a particular paper, such as on relations to previously discussed papers, the pros/cons of the solution, or its limitations.

 Selected papers

-To give you an overview of the field of IoT security, we selected scientific papers that (1) analyze the security properties of IoT deployments or attack infrastructures based on (large-scale) measurements and (2) papers about the design of systems that actually improve IoT security.
-In many cases, the latter require on the former, showing the important of the combination of analysis and design.
+To give you an overview of the field of IoT security, we selected scientific papers that (1) analyze the security properties of IoT deployments or attack infrastructures based on (large-scale) measurements and (2) papers about the design of new systems that improve IoT security.
+In many cases, the latter require the former, showing the important of the combination of analysis and design.
 We strive for a 50-50 division of analysis and design papers as course material.

 Schedule